 This moist and Cinnamon Spiced Apple Bread Recipe is an easy to make quick bread that’s a perfect autumn comfort food.
-It makes a lovely tea time treat!
+It makes a lovely tea time, snack time or breakfast treat!

-Studded with diced fresh apples and flavored with warm spices plus a splash of vanilla, this apple bread was outstanding!
+Studded with diced fresh apples and flavored with warm spices plus a splash of vanilla, this brown sugar apple bread recipe was outstanding!

 Cinnamon Spiced Apple Bread Recipe

 I love making quick bread.
 They’re smaller than cakes and faster than yeast bread, yet still result in slices of a sweet deliciousness that can be served for breakfast or dessert.
 I gave up desserts for Lent and was truly hankering for something sweet.
 Fruit just wasn’t cutting it!
 I knew an apple loaf would be perfect.
 After Easter, I’ll be able to bake these Apple Cider Cupcakes and Brown Sugar Cinnamon Buttercream Cupcakes.

 Quick Bread Tips

 I’ve made a ton of quick bread over the past few decades.
 Here are a few lessons I’ve learned:

 - Once you add the dry ingredients (mainly the baking soda or baking powder), you do not want to overmix.
 Stir only till mixture is combined or you will get a tougher loaf with tunnels.
 The same goes when making muffins.